 The taxpayers brought suit against the IRS in the U.S. Tax Court to dispute the notice of deficiency.
 The IRS filed an answer that did not make any affirmative allegations as to the disallowed insurance expense deductions.

-As argued by the taxpayers, Mayo stands for the proposition that “the Administrative Procedure Act and Securities and Exchange Commission v.
-Chenery Corp., 318 U.S. 80 (1943), case bar the IRS from raising new grounds to support his final agency action beyond those grounds originally stated in the notice of deficiency.
+As argued by the taxpayers, Mayo stands for the proposition that “the Administrative Procedure Act and the Securities and Exchange Commission v.
+Chenery Corp., 318 U.S. 80 (1943) court case bar the IRS from raising new grounds to support his final agency action beyond those grounds originally stated in the notice of deficiency.

-The court concluded that Chenery may restrict a reviewing court from relying on reasons not considered by an agency in its determinations, but only as to matters that Congress has exclusively entrusted to the administrative agency.
+The court concluded that Chenery may restrict a reviewing court from relying on reasons not considered by an agency in its determinations.
+But this is limited to matters that Congress has exclusively entrusted to the administrative agency.

 Here, the court noted that Congress expressly authorized the U.S. Tax Court to redetermine tax liabilities in a deficiency case in Sections 6212 and 6213 .
 The court reasoned that the enactment of the Administrative Procedure Act did not change this regime for deficiency litigation that Congress had previously enacted.